 a woman pulling back a curtain with a sad look on her face

-This is a condition that has always been intolerable and has been this way for over 35 years.
-I feel it’s difficult because we make it that way; meaning, nothing in life is easy but it’s how we deal with it that gives us the outcome.
+This is a condition that has always been intolerable, and it's been this way for over 35 years.
+I feel it’s difficult because we make it that way.
+Nothing in life is easy, but it’s how we deal with it that gives us the outcome.

 Be truthful to yourself

-For me, I say to be happy, I must first be honest with myself about my HIV; and, that’s saying I am a beautiful woman living with HIV and it doesn’t change the person I am.
+For me to be happy, I must first be honest with myself about my HIV diagnosis.
+I am a beautiful woman living with HIV and it doesn’t change the person I am.
 You must remember that you are not a different person at all.
 You are the same son, daughter, mother, father, sister, brother, and friend that you have always been.

 Share your HIV status with someone you trust